 In the far West Valley, northwest of Sun City Grand and south of Wickenburg, you'll find plenty of raw desert acreage known as Whispering Ranch.

-This undeveloped land will become some of the most desirable and sought after property in Maricopa County.
-It is located about 13 miles
+This undeveloped land will become some of the most desirable and sought after property in Maricopa County as the growth of the area continues.
+It is located about

-west of Grand Avenue on Patton Road, just west of Wittmann and the Hassayampa River.
-Situated in an Unincorporated area of Maricopa
+13 miles west of Grand Avenue on Patton Road, just west of Wittmann and the Hassayampa River.
+Situated in an Unincorporated area of Maricopa County, to the

 The twenty mile wide corridor between Wickenburg to the north and Interstate 10 to the south is where analysts predict the fastest growth of Maricopa County in the

 next few decades.
 This is primarily because Whispering Ranch is sitting on top of the Hassayampa Aquifer, one of the largest untapped water resources in Maricopa County.